Institute of Ars Vivendi

-The Research Center for Ars Vivendi at Ritsumeikan University was established at Kinugasa Campus of Ritsumeikan University on November 7, 2007 as the educational and research institute to promote global activities upon recognition of our Global COE Program Ars Vivendi by Ministry of Education, Culture, Sports, Science, and Technology in academic year 2007.
+The Institute of Ars Vivendi (Formerly Research Center for Ars Vivendi until 2018) at Ritsumeikan University was established at Kinugasa Campus of Ritsumeikan University on November 7, 2007 as the educational and research institute to promote global activities upon recognition of our Global COE Program Ars Vivendi by Ministry of Education, Culture, Sports, Science, and Technology in academic year 2007.
 During academic year 2007 to 2011, the Graduate School of Core Ethics and Frontier Sciences and the Institute of Human Sciences have had interagency collaboration and conducted various activities at our center.
 Based on these achievements, we become a core research center in Japan by envisaging, proposing, practising, and developing ars vivendi (the art of living).
 Moreover, we aim at intercommunication of ars vivendi both in Japan and overseas as global center by strengthening the collaboration with foreign researchers.

 Our Main Activities